 On February 6, CNN reported on “ArteFill, billed as the first permanent filler.”
 CNN said “known side effects are minimal.”

 But it’s easy to find the following on the FDA website:

 * Lumpiness at injection area more than one month after injection

 * Rash, itching more than 48 hours after injection

-Let’s let consumers decide if those sound "minimal" or not.
+Let’s allow consumers to decide if those sound “minimal” or not.
 The story never mentioned that one of the conditions of FDA approval last fall was that a five-year study for safety be done after approval, a clear sign that reviewers were not convinced that all the evidence on safety was yet in.

 And NBC hit the trifecta with three recent stories: